Want to know how to remove mould from grout? These 10 tried and tested methods have the answer

 10. Refresh by sanding and sealing

-Once the surface layer is gone, sweep and wipe the tiles clean, vacuum up any dust and finish with a grout sealer, such as HG Wall and Floor Grout Protector from Amazon, designed to be brushed onto the clean grout — it will also protect against new mould forming.
+Once the surface layer is gone, sweep and wipe the tiles clean, vacuum up any dust and finish with a grout sealer, such as this Vividye grout sealer from Amazon.
+This will help protect the grout from water and stop mould forming.

 Once you have removed the grout mould in bathrooms or kitchens you will no doubt be keen to prevent its return.